Germany probes technology shipments to Iran: report

 One case involved 16 million euros ($23.56 million) worth of turbocompressors found by customs inspectors in Hamburg that investigators believe could be used in Iran's missile program, the magazine reported.

-The shipment apparently came from a Siemens AG (SIEGn.DE: Quote) office in Sweden and was bound for an Iranian customer, it said.
+The shipment apparently came from a Siemens AG (SIEGn.DE) office in Sweden and was bound for an Iranian customer, it said.

 The other case centered on computers that the British navy discovered on a Chinese ship near Dubai and bound for an Iranian company.
 The magazine said German industrial group Siemens had originally sent the computers, which can be used to help run nuclear plants and other purposes, to an address in China.